RootSoft/algorand-node-companion-app/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-Algorand is a public blockchain and protocol that aims to deliver decentralization, scale and security for all participants.
-Their PURE PROOF OF STAKE™ consensus mechanism ensures full participation, protection, and speed within a truly decentralized network.
-With blocks finalized in seconds, Algorand’s transaction throughput is on par with large payment and financial networks.
-And Algorand is the first blockchain to provide immediate transaction finality.
-No forking.
-No uncertainty.

-## Introduction
 Algorand Node Companion App is a mobile, web and desktop application that can manage, operate and track the status of your Algorand node.
 The goal of the app is help new users easily set up their Algorand Node and provide a uniform interface to easily participate in consensus, all straight from the application.